cybersecurity-projects/HomeLab/README.md

      Finally , if you still have space issue try to check other cloud options (AWS,Azure ,Google Cloud **)**

--Cloud options limitations:
+- Cloud options limitations:

     AWS : Require “Microsoft Remote Desktop” which is restricted in Egypt

    GCP : By default, GCP VMs don’t come with a GUI ,only terminal usage

    Azure: signup issues not eligible in all countries

 📚**Useful links:**